Computational thinking: In K–12 education

-Current integration computational thinking into the K–12 curriculum comes in two forms: in computer science classes directly or through the use and measure of computational thinking techniques in other subjects.
+Current integration of computational thinking into the K–12 curriculum comes in two forms: in computer science classes directly or through the use and measure of computational thinking techniques in other subjects.
 Teachers in Science, Technology, Engineering, and Mathematics (STEM) focused classrooms that include computational thinking, allow students to practice problem-solving skills such as trial and error.
 Valerie Barr and Chris Stephenson describe computational thinking patterns across disciplines in a 2011 ACM Inroads article However Conrad Wolfram has argued that computational thinking should be taught as a distinct subject.

 There are online institutions that provide a curriculum, and other related resources, to build and strengthen pre-college students with computational thinking, analysis and problem-solving.

 Center for Computational Thinking

 Carnegie Mellon University in Pittsburgh has a Center for Computational Thinking.
 The Center's major activity is conducting PROBEs or PROBlem-oriented Explorations.
 These PROBEs are experiments that apply novel computing concepts to problems to show the value of computational thinking.
 A PROBE experiment is generally a collaboration between a computer scientist and an expert in the field to be studied.
 The experiment typically runs for a year.
 In general, a PROBE will seek to find a solution for a broadly applicable problem and avoid narrowly focused issues.
 Some examples of PROBE experiments are optimal kidney transplant logistics and how to create drugs that do not breed drug-resistant viruses.